horstjens/internationalopenmagazine/content/blog/2015-09-07-zamspielen.md

 ## Line wobbler

-The third game i spent some focused time with, [Line Wobbler](http://aipanic.com/projects/wobbler) is a hardware project built on top of an [Arduino](https://www.arduino.cc/).
+The third game I spent some focused time with, [Line Wobbler](http://aipanic.com/projects/wobbler) is a hardware project built on top of an [Arduino](https://www.arduino.cc/).
 It's fascinating to play and to watch being played but a bit difficult to describe: Basically it's a long single line of RGB-Led-lights.
 The player in this one-dimensional fighting game controls his -group of lights- by carefully moving an analog joystick to move the lights forward and backward.
 The game is made complicated by different -hostile- groups of light also wandering slowly along the line.
 The player can "fight" hostile lights by wobbling the joystick to generate a pulsating light.
 If the "player" light group hits the "hostile" light group while pulsating, the hostile lights disappear and the player can carefully move on to the next group of lights.
 If the player wobbles to early, either nothing happens (if he is lucky) or the hostile light groups happens to wander into the player light group in the cooldown phase of the wobbling.
 In this scenario a beautiful explosion of colored light effects happens and the game is over.

 <div align="center">